LucasO21/bike_price_prediction/README.md

 All these keywords highlight presence of certain features as well as manufacturers of certain bike parts.
 See reproducible data prep and feature engineering script [here](https://github.com/LucasO21/bike_price_prediction/blob/main/R/01_data_preparation.R).

-4 machine learning models are used for predicting bike prices.
+4 machine learning models are used for recommending bike prices.
 In an ideal scenario, a manufacturer may want to have several pricing strategies to enable price markups or markdowns as needed.
 The RANDOM FOREST model appeared to provide the most *competitive* prices (meaning the predicted price was closest to the actual price